 Despite the trend towards thinner sliding doors, it remains their overall size, especially the height, that determines whether the slimline section is available.
-For instance, many of the sliding doors at the top of our chart with interlocks less than 35mm rely on the glass providing the structural integrity, not the aluminium sections, that are secondary.
+For instance, many of the sliding doors at the top of our chart with interlocks less than 35mm rely on the glass providing the structural integrity, not the aluminium sections, which are secondary.

 Subject to the size, exposure and location, a professional installer will carry out wind load and deflection calculations to determine whether the slim interlock can be used or whether it needs additional reinforcement.
 The other area that differs from all types of other doors is the factors that affect the installation of sliding doors.
 To fit a large sliding door can involve specialist skills, equipment and extra costs.

-What to consider when buying patio doors.
+What to consider when buying slimline patio doors.

 The interlock sightline is just one consideration when purchasing a new sliding door.
 Here is what else is more important.

 - A slimmer door may not be the best for your property.
 Talk to a professional installer for the best advice.

 - Not all systems offer this facility if you are looking for doors that slide into a wall or open corner doors.